Tabula: Efficiently Computing Nonlinear Activation Functions for Secure Neural Network Inference: Tabula : Efficient Nonlinear Activation Functions for Secure Neural Network Inference

 \subsection{\textsc{Tabula} for Securely and Efficiently Evaluating Neural Network Nonlinear Activation Functions}

-\textsc{Tabula} is divided into a (secure) preprocessing phase that initializes a lookup table for each individual nonlinear function call used in the neural network, and an online phase which securely quantizes the activation inputs and looks up the result of the function in the previously initialized tables.
-We emphasize that our paper primarily focuses on the online phase of execution, which determines the system's real time response speed after knowing a client's input, rather than the preprocessing phase which may be done offline without knowing the client's input data.
-Hence, while we provide details on the operating procedure of the preprocessing phase, our details, systems analysis and results will be focused towards the online portion of the protocol.
-We leave improving/optimizing the offline preprocessing phase to future work.
+\textsc{Tabula} is divided into a preprocessing phase that initializes a lookup table for each individual nonlinear function call used in the neural network, and an online phase which securely quantizes the activation inputs and looks up the result of the function in the previously initialized tables.
+An overall figure for our protocol is shown in Figure \ref{fig:tabula}.
+We emphasize that our paper primarily focuses on the online phase of execution, which determines the system's real time response speed after knowing a client's input, rather than the preprocessing phase, which may be done offline without knowing the client's input data.
+We also develop a secure and reasonably efficient algorithm for the preprocessing phase of Tabula and conduct thorough experiments in the results section to demonstrate its viability and effectiveness.
+We leave further innovations to the preprocessing algorithm to future research.

-Below we describe the core building blocks that \textsc{Tabula} utilizes, namely, the secure lookup table procedure \cite{lookup_marcel} and secure truncation protocol \cite{secureml}, then proceed to describe \textsc{Tabula}'s preprocessing and online execution phase, and finally detail its properties including security, communication, and storage.
+Below we describe the core building blocks that \textsc{Tabula} utilizes, namely, the secure lookup table procedure \citep{foundational, lookup_marcel} and secure truncation protocol \citep{secureml}.
+We then describe \textsc{Tabula}'s online and preprocessing execution phase, and detail its security, communication, and storage properties.

-\textbf{Secure Lookup Table Procedure}\\ We leverage the secure lookup table procedure introduced in \cite{lookup_marcel} to enable the computation of any nonlinear function call with a single table lookup.
-Similar to garbled circuits, which require new circuits per operation to maintain security, the secure lookup table procedure also requires newly generated tables for each function call.
+\textbf{Secure Lookup Table Procedure}\\ We employ the concepts of \citep{foundational} to enable the computation of a nonlinear function call through a table lookup.
+By using an exponential amount of preprocessing storage, we obtain a secure protocol under the semi-honest threat model where communication complexity depends only on the size of its input operands, regardless of the complexity of the function being computed.
+Concretely, we precompute all possible results of a nonlinear function and store them in a table, and utilize these secure tables during the online phase of secure inference.
+Computing nonlinear functions in the clear is extremely efficient computationally (i.e: cleartext comparison operations), and so the bulk of the pre-computation workload is spent on MPC operations (i.e: Beaver triple multiplication).
+The lookup table approach is similar to that described in \citep{lookup_marcel, foundational}.
+Like in garbled circuits, \textsc{Tabula} requires new circuits per operation to maintain security.